Broccoli Cheddar Soup

 This post may contain affiliate links.
 Read my full disclosure policy.

-Recreate Panera’s gloriously cheesy broccoli cheddar soup in your own kitchen with this quick and easy copycat recipe—perfect for a cozy evening at home.
+Recreate Panera’s gloriously cheesy broccoli cheddar soup in your own kitchen with this quick and easy copycat recipe—perfect for warming up on a chilly day.

 If you’re a fan of Panera’s broccoli cheddar soup, you’ll love this homemade version.
-Though broccoli gets top billing in the name, make no mistake—this soup is all about the cheddar.
-It’s gloriously cheesy with just the right amount of broccoli and other vegetables for texture and flavor.
-The soup is easy to prepare, too.
-With only 15 minutes of cooking time and minimal prep, it’s ideal for a warm and cozy weeknight dinner.
-You can enjoy it as is, or add homemade croutons or shredded chicken for more heartiness.
-Pair this broccoli cheddar soup recipe with crusty artisan bread or dinner rolls for a cozy and satisfying meal.
+Though broccoli gets top billing in the name, make no mistake—this soup is all about the cheddar!
+It’s rich and cheesy with just the right amount of broccoli and other vegetables for texture and flavor.

 “I made this soup during our snowfall here in Philly and it was extremely comforting and absolutely DELICIOUS!!”